BLamy/microservice-jwt-auth/README.md

 - [x] Can Add user through GUI
 - [x] Developer panel shows jwt.
 - [x] developer panel shows decoded claims.
+- [ ] Create companies table
+- [ ] Companies define a domain.
+Users can register if they verify an email in that domain
+- [ ] Users must be approved by an admin.
+- [ ]

+*Company*
+domain name (Users who verify email addresses in this domain will be added to the verifying usergroup) company public key private key

+*User*
+first name
+last name
+usergroup (ENUM: verifying, user, admin) email isEmailVerified password

 - [ ] Rewrite in typescript
 - [ ] Split server into modules
 - [ ] Rewrite front end in angular 2